 In order for the CBD oil to be effective, it must be prepared properly.
 This includes taking the flowers, leaves, and stalks of the industrial hemp plants and both compressing and heating them.
 The resulting oil will be rich in CBD.

 A company that sells legitimate CBD products will then test this oil for precise levels of CBD.
-This will then allow them to develop products that have consistent and definite dosage amounts so that you, the patient, can properly administer the CBD as needed.
+This will then allow them to develop products that have consistent and definite dosage amounts so that you can properly administer the CBD as needed.

 The CBD oil has to have a carrying agent, however.
 This is a part of the final product that keeps the CBD oil stable as well as edible and easily digestible.
 The best carrying agent for CBD oil is unrefined hemp oil.
 Not only does it give the CBD product a pleasant taste, but it is also full of nutrition.
 Remember that unrefined hemp oil has essential fatty acids, vitamins, antioxidants, and minerals.